wenwei202/iss-rnns/README.md

 # About
 This is TensorFlow implementation for training sparse LSTMs.
-Related paper is in [Learning Intrinsic Sparse Structures within Long Short-term Memory](https://arxiv.org/abs/1709.05027).
+Related paper is publised in ICLR 2018: [Learning Intrinsic Sparse Structures within Long Short-term Memory](https://arxiv.org/abs/1709.05027).
 Both structurally sparse LSTMs and non-structurally sparse LSTMs are supported by the code.
 The work on sparse CNNs is available [here](https://github.com/wenwei202/caffe/tree/scnn).